AllanT102/TypingGame/README.md

 Allan scored 6000.0 with an accuracy of 6.0% at Wed Mar 30 10:38:10 PDT 2022
 Allan scored 6000.0 with an accuracy of 6.0% at Wed Mar 30 10:38:13 PDT 2022

+#### Reflection and Further Development

+1. After drawing the UML diagram, I realized how much coupling there is in my project.
+Although I feel like there is high cohesion within the code, all the classes depend on each other, which is poor coding style as if one class breaks, everything else breaks.
+Specifically, I realized that I implemented bi-directional relationships just to pass on the same data such as player information to the next class.
+However, this could have been fixed by using the singleton design pattern as I could have made the initial screens (loadInScreen and SignUpScreen) accessible to all other classes.
+Or I could have implemented a more structured hierarchy so that I could just access the related classes data and so on.
+2. For many panels, I did not use a layout because I wanted to freely set the location of my objects.
+However, this just means that if I wanted to redesign this in the future, I would have to redo all the layout planning of the panels and change all its variables because I did not use the single point of responsibility principle for dimensions such as width and height.
+3. There is a some common behaviour between my classes such as setting up the bi-drectional relationships.
+I also reuse a lot of code within classes as well, so I could have created helper methods to reduce code clones.
+4. I could have implemented other functions to the game such as a timer countdown, colour matching to words typed correctly, or even a password for users.
+I could have also fixed the bug about not being able to type before the countdown if I knew more about multi-threading and synchronous programming.